Grange Farm & Albert Bakery

 Albert Bakery, 1909.

 On the 26 May 1930 the company was declared bankrupt and on the 10 May 1932 the court ordered a final payment of 5¾d in the pound.
 The company was finally released from bankruptcy on the 23 Jan 1934 to continue trading.
+It is not known when the bakery company ceased trading but it was still trading after 1939.

 Ellis Braithwaite was born at Halifax, Yorkshire, on the 30 Sep 1874 to Robert Braithwaite (a basket maker) and Hannah Bailey who were married at All Saints Church, Otley, Yorkshire, on the 6 Jun 1840.
 Ellis Braithwaite married Mary Hoyle (b. at Queensbury, Yorkshire, 19 Jul 1876) at the Parish Church of St John the Baptist, Halifax, on the 25 Mar 1896.
 Their son, Arnold, was born at Huddersfield on the 29 Sep 1899 and Cyril was born at Halifax on the 7 Apr 1901.